-BoyleSports Bookmaker is one of the largest and best-known of the Irish-based online bookies, employing over a thousand staff.
+BoyleSports Bookmaker is one of the largest and well-known of the Irish-based online bookies, employing over a thousand staff.
 Its current status is a far cry from their early beginnings in 1989 and their first foray onto the internet with abysmal software.
-Now, with an excellent state-of-the-art online betting system, BoyleSports appeared to have turned from ugly duckling to swan of the betting world.
+Now, with a high-end state-of-the-art online betting system, BoyleSports appeared to have turned from ugly duckling to swan of the betting world.
 BoyleSports Bookmaker is a high-profile sponsor of many sports including UK football.

 BoyleSports Bookmaker Review